 It is very easy to determine your bicep size.
 Your bicep is the arm muscle that is below your shoulder and above your elbow.
 By flexing your arm, you can easily see your bicep muscle and spot the widest area of it.
 With your arm relaxed and hanging down from your shoulder, measure the size of your bicep.
 If you don't have a tape measure, simple use a piece of string to wrap around your bicep.
 Then measure the the string.
 If you don't have string, you can wrap a cord, rope, or wire around your arm.
 Just about anything will do.

 After knowing the size of your bicep, the next thing you need to be aware of is the density of your arm.
-For example, the picture above shows three arms that each have the same bicep size, but different arm densities from normal to lean to muscular.
 Generally speaking, the density of your arm can affect the fit and feel of your arm sleeves.
 Hence, people with the same size arms but with different arm densities may prefer different arm sleeve sizes to achieve their desired fit and feel.
 This just means that the size chart is the starting point in determining the arm sleeve size that is best for you.
 If you find that the arm sleeve size that is recommended for the size of your arm feels too loose or too tight, that's okay.
 Just select the next down or up in size arm sleeve to get the fit that you want.

 The next thing to consider is the desired fit and feel for the activity that you doing while wearing your UV compression arm sleeves.
 It can be helpful to think of fit and feel in terms of how snug or tight you want your arm sleeve to be such as light compression, average compression, or tight compression.
 A good example of that is Doug, a regular wearer of UV compression arm sleeves who has a 12.5 inch bicep.
 Doug prefers light compression when running, cycling, or going on long drives in his car.
 In these use cases, Doug is mainly interested UPF 50+ protection from the sun and moisture-wicking and cooling so he wears an XL-sized arm sleeve.
 For golf, tennis, and outdoor lawn and gardening work, Doug prefers average compression and wants the full benefits that UV compression arm sleeves provides so he wears Large-sized arm sleeves.
 And when at the gym lifting weights, Doug prefers tight compression and his use of arm sleeves is entirely for muscle performance, support and recovery so he wears Medium-sized arm sleeves.
 Like most people, Doug can actually wear many different sizes of UV compression arm sleeves.
 Based upon his 12.5 inch bicep, Doug would wear a Large-sized arm sleeve for an average level of compression in terms of fit and feel and for certain activities Doug goes up or drops a size to get the desired fit and feel for the activity at hand.
 Shown below, the Uvoider UV Compression Arm Sleeves Fitting Chart shows you the arm sleeve sizes that are likely to fit your arm for the compression level that you would like to have.